myduong-0420/Sentiment-Analysis-on-online-shopping-platforms/README.md

 - Rows with very apparent spam characteristics mentioned (abnormal word counts or Char/Wcount proportion) are removed.

 ## 2. Data Visualization
+Using Pandas and Matplotlib, I was able to extract the temporal patterns of spam reviewers.